 Call your doctor immediately if you experience any of the following symptoms:

 - Hallucinations (hearing or seeing things that aren’t there)

 - Bleeding or bruising

 - Pain in the upper right part of your stomach that lasts more than a few days

 - Dark urine

 Talk to your doctor if you have a history of depression.
 Naltrexone may cause liver damage when taken in large doses.
 Tell your doctor if you have had hepatitis or liver disease.

 What should I know before starting treatment with naltrexone?

-Because naltrexone blocks the brain areas where narcotics and alcohol work, you should be careful not to take any narcotics, such as codeine, morphine or heroin, while you are taking naltrexone.
+Naltrexone blocks the brain areas where narcotics and alcohol work.
+So, you should be careful not to take any narcotics while you are taking naltrexone.
+These include codeine, morphine, or heroin.
 Do not take any cough medicine with codeine in it while you are taking naltrexone.
 Naltrexone can cause or worsen withdrawal symptoms in people who take narcotics.
 You must stop taking all narcotics 7 to 10 days before you start taking naltrexone.

-You shouldn’t take naltrexone if you’re pregnant, so talk about birth control options with your doctor.
-It’s not known if naltrexone goes into breast milk, so you should not breastfeed while you’re taking it.
+You shouldn’t take naltrexone if you’re pregnant.
+Talk about birth control options with your doctor.
+It’s not known if naltrexone goes into breast milk.
+Do not breastfeed while you’re taking it.